 Gordon & Gordon will take on this battle for you, and fight to have your claim recognized.
 They are dedicated to protecting the Shreveport, Bossier, and Mansfield areas when a person is injured in their workplace.

 Though the Louisiana workers’ compensation system is a no-fault system designed to ensure everyone gets the benefits they need, there are several things that could go wrong.
 For instance, an employer may forget to file a claim with their insurer within the appropriate worker’s compensation statute of limitations, even if they themselves were notified appropriately.
-It is best to contact an attorney like Gordon & Gordon immediately after being injured at work.
+It is best to contact a Shreveport workers’ compensation attorney like those at Gordon & Gordon immediately after being injured at work.

 What Do I Do if My Workers’ Compensation Claim is Denied?